-Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change

-As matter and energy flow through different organizational levels of living systems, chemical elements are recombined in different ways to form different products.
+Essential HS.L2U1.19 Crosscutting Concepts & Background Information for Educators Develop and use models that show how changes in the transfer of matter and energy within an ecosystem and interactions between species may affect organisms and their environment.
+Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Life Science Plus (+) Standards HS+B are supporting standards designed to be used with the essential standards for students taking a high school biology (B) course.
+Plus HS+B.L2U1.3 Use mathematics and computational thinking to support claims for the cycling of matter and flow of energy through trophic levels in an ecosystem.
+Background Information: As matter and energy flow through different organizational levels of living systems, chemical elements are recombined in different ways to form different products.
 As a result of these chemical reactions, energy is transferred from one system of interacting molecules to another.
 Matter and energy are conserved in each change.
-This is true of all biological systems, from individual cells to ecosystems. (p.
-148) Photosynthesis and cellular respiration (including anaerobic processes) provide most of the energy for life processes.
+This is true of all biological systems, from individual cells to ecosystems. $4 (p.
+148)$ Photosynthesis and cellular respiration (including anaerobic processes ) provide most of the energy for life processes.
 Plants or algae form the lowest level of the food web.
 At each link upward in a food web, only a small fraction of the matter consumed at the lower level is transferred upward, to produce growth and release energy in cellular respiration at the higher level.
-Given this inefficiency, there are generally fewer organisms at higher levels of a food web, and there is a limit to the number of organisms that an ecosystem can sustain.
+Given this inefficiency , there are generally fewer organisms at higher levels of a food web, and there is a limit to the number of organisms that an ecosystem can sustain .
 The chemical elements that make up the molecules of organisms pass through food webs and into and out of the atmosphere and soil and are combined and recombined in different ways.
 At each link in an ecosystem, matter and energy are conserved; some matter reacts to release energy for life functions, some matter is stored in newly made structures, and much is discarded.
-Competition among species is ultimately competition for the matter and energy needed for life. (p.
-154)
+Competition among species is ultimately competition for the matter and energy needed for life. $4 (p.
+154)$